Phase transitions and spin-state of iron in FeO at the conditions of Earth's deep interior

-To address these gaps in understanding, we examine the phase diagram of FeO using state-of-the-art quantum mechanical calculations, and check the reliability of the calculations by way of experimental measurements at simultaneously high temperatures and pressures \cite{Lin05}.
-More specifically, we use density-functional plus dynamical mean-field theory (DFT+DMFT) \cite{Georges96, Kotliar06, Haule07,Pourowskii07}, along with x-ray diffraction and x-ray emission spectroscopy, to determine the crystal structures, electronic and spin states of FeO over a wide range of pressures.
+In our present study, we address these gaps in understanding and examine the phase diagram of FeO \cite{Fischer11a, Fischer11b} using state-of-the-art quantum mechanical DFT+dynamical mean-field theory (DFT+DMFT) calculations \cite{Georges96,Kotliar06,Haule07,Pourowskii07}, along with x-ray diffraction (XRD) and x-ray emission spectroscopy (XES) measurements at simultaneously high temperatures and pressures \cite{Lin05} to determine the crystal structures, electronic and spin state of FeO over a wide range of pressures.
+Using DFT+DMFT it becomes possible to determine on the same footing the details of a pressure-driven Mott IMT, change in crystal structure and collapse of local moments of FeO.
 Our results document the interplay between electron correlation and delocalization (i.e., metallic character) that -- along with changes in crystal structure and iron spin-state -- makes for rich allotropic behavior and significant variations in elastic properties.

-We compute the pressure-temperature phase diagram of FeO at temperatures above 1200 K using DFT+DMFT, taking into account the B1 (NaCl-type), B2 (CsCl-type), B8 (NiAs- type) and inverse B8 (Fe and O sites interchanged from B8) crystal structures (Figs.~\ref{fig:phase_diagram}, \ref{fig:Etot}).
-The effects of electron correlations in the Fe $3d$ shell are described using a Coulomb interaction $U$ ranging from 7 to 9~eV, as estimated for the different crystallographic phases within constrained DFT \cite{Anisimov91,Korotin08}; also, we take the Hund exchange energy $J = 0.86$~eV, and account for the thermal contribution to the free energy using the Debye-Gr\"uneisen model \cite{Moruzzi88} and local-moments contribution \cite{Chuang85} (see Supplementary Materials for details).
-As an example, the phase stability, equation of state and local magnetic moments calculated for a temperature near 1200 K are summarized in Fig.~\ref{fig:Etot}.
+We start by computing the pressure-temperature phase diagram of paramagnetic (PM) FeO at temperatures above 1200 K using DFT+DMFT, taking into account the B1 (NaCl-type), B2 (CsCl-type), B8 (NiAs-type) and inverse B8 (Fe and O sites interchanged from B8) crystal structures (Figs.~\ref{fig:phase_diagram}, \ref{fig:Etot}).
+We employ a fully self-consistent in charge density DFT+DMFT method \cite{Leonov15,Leonov16,Leonov20} implemented with plane-wave pseudopotentials in DFT \cite{Baroni2001,Giannozzi2009} and continuous-time hybridization-expansion quantum Monte-Carlo algorithm in DMFT \cite{Gull2011}.
+In the DFT+DMFT calculations for the Fe $3d$ and O $2p$ valence states we construct a basis set of atomic-centered Wannier functions within the energy window spanned by these bands \cite{Marzari2012,Anisimov2005,Korotin08}.
+The effects of electron correlations in the Fe $3d$ shell are described using a Coulomb interaction $U$ ranging from 7 to 9~eV, as estimated for the different crystallographic phases (near thier stabilty range) within constrained DFT \cite{Anisimov91,Korotin08}; also, we take the Hund's exchange energy $J = 0.86$~eV.
+In our calculations we neglect the possible pressure-dependence of the Hubbard $U$ and Hund's $J$ values \cite{Sun_2020,Timrov_2021}, whose variation upon compression is assumed to be small.
+Further the details of the DFT+DMFT calculations see in Supplementary Materials (SM).